One of the biggest parts of my business is getting failure-to-launch teens and 20-somethings on their feet and out in the world.

 Here are the options I find most effective for working with families with failure-to-launch issues:

-Weekend Evaluation/Intensive (WEI): I come to you and work with the entire family, including extended family where appropriate.
+Family Intensive: I come to you or your family comes to me, or we use Zoom (although it is not as effective as in-person meetings for this intensive work) and I work with the entire family, including extended family where appropriate.
 We spend the weekend working together to evaluate the issue and develop a plan for moving forward.
-If we think I can be useful, I continue to be involved via regular visits or via Skype/Facetime/phone/text.
+If we think I can be useful, I continue to be involved via regular visits or via Zoom/phone/text.
 If the consensus is that I am not the best professional to help your family, I will make recommendations.
 Often, I work with one family member and other family members may see other professionals.

-Skype/Facetime: It is sometimes possible for me to do exclusively Skype or Facetime with your family, but in my experience it doesn’t work as well as when there is also some face-to-face time.
-And many young people’s problems are severe enough that using only Skype or Facetime just isn’t going to work.
+Zoom: It is sometimes possible for me to do exclusively Zoom with your family, but in my experience it doesn’t work as well as when there is also some face-to-face time.
+And many young people’s problems are severe enough that using only Zoom just isn’t going to work.

 I encourage you to call or email me so we can discuss your family’s situation and see whether we can come up a plan.